FlySquare/laravel-quiz-app/README.md

 - composer install
 - Edit .env file for DB connection.
 (You should create utf8mb4_general_ci database for emojies)
+- If you want email for forgot password, you can use mailtrap.io
 - php artisan key:generate
 - php artisan migrate
 - php artisan db:seed